BytecodeAgency/awesome-bytecode/README.md

 * Expo, framework that takes a way most of the React-Native headaches
 * Phoenix, high-performing web framework for Elixir applications
 * Rocket.rs, web framework for Rust
+* Gin and Echo, web frameworks for Go

 ### Libraries